 Lukach first wrote about Giulia and her bipolar diagnosis in a New York Times “Modern Love” column and again in a piece for Pacific Standard Magazine, which was the magazine’s most-read article in 2015.
 A story of the fragility of the mind, and the tenacity of the human spirit, My Lovely Wife in the Psych Ward is, above all, a love story that raises profound questions: How do we care for the people we love?
 What and who do we live for?
 Breathtaking in its candor, radiant with compassion, and written with dazzling lyricism, Lukach’s is an intensely personal odyssey through the harrowing years of his wife Guila’s mental illness, anchored by an abiding devotion to family that will affirm readers’ faith in the power of love.

-Through messages of hope, love and advocacy, Lukach addresses audiences at universities, business, schools, hospitals, and mental health organizations on how to approach and engage with mental health.
+Through messages of hope, love and advocacy, Lukach addresses audiences at universities, businesses, schools, hospitals, and mental health organizations on how to approach and engage with mental health.
 His work has been published in the New York Times, The Atlantic, Pacific Standard, Wired, and other publications.
 In addition to his work as a writer and public speaker, he is currently the ninth grade dean and a history teacher at The Athenian School.

 He lives with his wife, Giulia, and their two sons in the San Francisco Bay area.